-- GPIB0::23::INSTR as the Resource Name (instrument at GPIB address 23)

-- VI FALSE Does not perform an ID Query

-- VI TRUE Resets the device

-- Simulate=1 in the Options parameter sets the driver to simulation mode - &session assigns the Instrument Handle to the variable "session" defined above
+- GPIB0::23::INSTR is the Resource Name (instrument at GPIB address 23). - VI\FALSE indicates that an ID Query should not be performed by this function. - VI\TRUE resets the device. - Simulate=1 is the Options parameter that sets the driver to simulation mode. - &session assigns the Instrument Handle to the variable "session" defined above.Configure the Instrument checkErr( Ag34401\ConfigureMeasurement (session, AG34401\VAL\DC\VOLTS, 1.5, 0.001));